 Falling in white jeans may seem like a major disaster, but do not worry, you can save those pants.
 When you need to remove mud stains from white clothing, bleach is your secret weapon.
 Chlorine bleach is a strong stain remover, but it can also damage some fabrics.
 Make sure you read the garment tag before using bleach.
 If your clothing is not white or color-fast, use the same steps you would for other fabrics.

 Remove Mud Stains From Leather

 Leather jackets add some instant cool to any outfit, however, mud stains do not.
-Getting dirt out of leather is a little trickier than most fabrics because water can also stain leather.
-If the clay is still wet, gently wipe off as much as you can with a damp towel; once you've gotten as much of the dirt off as you can, buff the leather with a dry cloth.
+Getting the dirt out of leather is a little trickier than most fabrics because water can also stain the leather.
+If the clay is still wet, gently wipe off as much as you can with a damp towel; once you have gotten as much of the dirt off as you can, buff the leather with a dry cloth.

 If the mud has already dried, use a soft-bristled toothbrush to rub off as much of the soil as you can before rubbing it with a damp towel.
 Make sure to dry your leather off with a towel after you have cleaned it; you do not want to replace your mud stain with a water stain.